MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/tcp-port-template.md

 | Select one or more agent managed computers | Specify one or more computers to run the monitors and rules.
 For more information, see [Watcher Nodes](https://docs.microsoft.com/previous-versions/system-center/system-center-2012-R2/hh457584%28v%3dsc.12%29). |
 | Run this query every | The frequency to attempt the connection to the specified computer and port. |

-## Creating and Modifying TCP Port Templates
+## Creating and modifying TCP port templates

 #### To run the TCP Port data source wizard